 There are many ways you can overcome the Sunday blues, depending on what exactly brought them on.
 If you’re anxious about what you’ll be faced with on Monday, for example, start preparing for the week ahead as much as you can on Friday, like making a to-do list.

 You might even want to consider scheduling something to look forward to on Monday, like a lunch date with your work wide or happy hour with your teammates after work to end the day on a positive note.
 (Disclosure: By no means am I suggesting that getting sloshed on a Monday night will make the problem magically disappear.)

 2. You’re Bored at Work

 If your job is no longer challenging you and has limited variety, and you feel like you’re on a constant treadmill, it might be because your job is static.
 This monotony can, in turn, lead you to making careless mistakes, as you’re no longer putting in the effort that’s needed.

-A good way to deal with boredom is to try and find new tasks to complete to make your job interesting again.
+A good way to deal with boredom and a boring job is to try and find new tasks to complete to make your job interesting again.
 If there’s something you know needs doing, even if it’s a simple task like clearing the shared drive and organising it, take it upon yourself to manage it.
 You could even form a social club to boost the overall morale of the company – just be sure to run it past your boss first!